 System logs must not allow modifications or alterations.

 Logs are used to analyze a system’s behavior.
 They help detect errors and suspicious activity, and often hold very sensitive information.
-Therefore, they should be protected so that no unauthorized actor can modify them, since this could prevent a vulnerability or a breach from being noticed timely.
+Therefore, they should be protected so that no unauthorized actor can modify them, since this could prevent a vulnerability or a breach from being noticed in a timely manner.

 CAPEC-161: Infrastructure Manipulation.
 An attacker exploits characteristics of the infrastructure of a network entity in order to perpetrate attacks or information gathering on network objects or effect a change in the ordinary information flow between network objects.